marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 ```

 Furthermore `esp+140h+var_14` does not store the raw length alone.
 The value is multiplied by 4
-as it represents then number of double words (4 bytes). `esp+140h+var_10`, which is the id
+as it represents the number of double words (4 bytes). `esp+140h+var_10`, which is the id
-of the entry, is then stored in the 6 most significant bits
+of the entry, is then stored in the 8 most significant bits of the same word:

 ```
 0002B0A5                 mov     ecx, [esp+140h+var_14]